newrelic/newrelic-salesforce-exporter/cmd/nr-salesforce-eventlog/README.md

 | --- | --- | --- |
 | Auth structure | Yes | N/A |

 It describes the credentials to connect to the Salesforce API.
-It supports two auth flows: **JWT**, **Client Credentials**, and **Username-Password**.
+It supports three auth flows: **JWT**, **Client Credentials**, and **Username-Password**.

 **JWT**: